 We have our most popular FAQs listed below, but if you still can’t find the answer to your question we have you covered!
 Simply click the icon in the bottom right corner of this page and you’ll be able to chat with our support team or browse our entire list of FAQs.

-Many local bar associations provide “lawyer referral networks” to connect the general public to lawyers in their area.
+Some websites and services provide “lawyer referral networks” to connect the general public to lawyers in their area for representation.
 Lawyer Exchange is not a lawyer referral network because the platform is only open to practicing lawyers, connecting them with each other for project-based legal work.
+If you need help seeking legal representation, we recommend checking with your local or state bar association.

-No. Our platform simply connects lawyers with each other for project-based legal work.
-Lawyer Exchange is more affordable than recruiting or staffing agencies, presenting less financial risk and faster turnaround time to your practice.
+No. Lawyer Exchange simply connects lawyers with each other for project-based legal work.
+Lawyer Exchange is more flexible and affordable than recruiting or staffing agencies, presenting less financial risk and faster turnaround time to your practice.

 While Lawyer Exchange is not a recruiting service, we do provide you a unique opportunity to help you find qualified candidates for your practice.
 By posting project work, you can screen potential hires to see how they perform on common tasks they would be accomplishing while working with you.
-Just be sure to indicate in your Project Description that the project work could potentially lead to a full-time job.
 By posting multiple projects, you can work with a variety of candidates, allowing you to base your hiring decision off of real results from their project work.
 Once you have selected a candidate, Lawyer Exchange does not charge a recruiting fee; you’ll simply pay the 10% Lawyer Exchange fee for the project work they have completed.

 It is free to join, post projects, and submit proposals on Lawyer Exchange.
 We add a 10% service fee to the final invoice that the Hiring Lawyer pays once the project is complete.
 Project Lawyers will not pay a fee on their invoice and receive 100% of their payment.